IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/command-syntax.md

 **Parameter Sets**
 If you see a command name more than once, that means that there'll be at least one unique parameter in each set.
-Notice in the first set there are several unique parameters such as -logname, - instanceId, - After, -Before, -Newest and several others.
+Notice in the first set there are several unique parameters such as -logname, -instanceId, -After, -Before, -Newest and several others.
 In the second set you have -AsString and -List.
 Notice also the -computername is parameter listed in both sets.
 That means you can use the -computername parameter when using either set.